 typing

-module module. - An instance of
+module. - An instance of

 .

-Define a Schema with a Type Hint Annotation
+Define a Schema with a Type

-"response_schema": list[Recipe]}
+'response_schema': list[Recipe]}

 The Gemini API Python client library supports schemas defined with the

-annotations (where AllowedType
+following types (where AllowedType

-is any allowed
+is any allowed type):

 int